chauff/conversationalIR/README.md

 The mindmap was created with [markmap, a neat markdown to mindmap tool](https://markmap.js.org/).
 The svg of the mindmap is [also available](research-themes-03_2021.svg): open it in your favourite browser to experience an unpixelated mindmap.
 If you want to reuse the categories, alter/update/edit them, take the [markdown file](research-themes-03_2021.md) as starting point and then head over to markmap!

 ![research themes](research-themes-03_2021.png)

+Interestingly, if you check out the [Dagstuhl report published about the Conversational Search seminar](https://arxiv.org/abs/2005.08658) in late 2019 (where many researchers came together to define/work on a roadmap) you will find that the themes chosen their are not well covered in the above research lines.

 ## Relevant datasets/benchmarks 🗂 and leaderboards 🚴
 - 🚴 [Leaderboard for multi-turn response selection](https://github.com/JasonForJoy/Leaderboards-for-Multi-Turn-Response-Selection)